JonahPlusPlus/shopify_challenge/README.md

 There is no proper security on this site, there would have to be token authorization to make the API secure, which would involve storing User accounts and salted+hashed passwords

-Make the page refresh automatically; didn't do it since it would be easiest with AJAX, but didn't want to spend any more time before submitting
+Make the page refresh automatically; didn't do it since it would be easiest with AJAX, but didn't want to spend any more time before submitting adding new dependencies